AndrewAtLarge/BibUpdate/README.rst

 **Usage:** bibupdate_ <file.bib>

-This script is a command line tool for updating the entries in a BibTeX_ file using mrlookup_.
-By default bibupdate_ tries to find an updated entry for each paper unless the entry already has an **mrnumber** field (you can disable future checking of an entry by giving it an empty **mrnumber** field).
+This is a command line tool for updating the entries in a BibTeX_ file using mrlookup_.
+By default bibupdate_ tries to update the entry for each paper in the BibTeX_ file unless the entry already has an **mrnumber** field (you can disable future checking of an entry by giving it an empty **mrnumber** field).

 **Options**::